Mon & Tues Closed

-Here, you’ll find gems of history nestled into every nook and cranny and period-inspired rooms—each their own canvas of creativity that surrounds you in stories that have endured for generations.
-Our 200-year-old historic house holds an extensive art collection of European and American masterworks, 17th-19th century watches, Chinese porcelains, and French Renaissance enamels.
-The collection features iconic artists including Rembrandt, Hals, Goya, Gainsborough, Reynolds, Turner, Ingres, Whistler, and Sargent as well as 19th-century American furniture and the most significant pre-Civil War domestic murals in the United States.
+Here, you’ll find gems nestled into every nook and cranny with stories that have endured for generations.
+Our 200-year-old house holds a remarkable collection that spans the Middle Ages through the 19th century with European and American paintings, and 18th-century watches, Chinese porcelains, and French Renaissance enamels.
+The collection features iconic artists including Rembrandt, Goya, Gainsborough, Turner, Ingres, Whistler, and Sargent, as well as Federal-period American furniture and the most significant pre-Civil War domestic murals in the United States.

 Restored and reinterpreted for the next century, visitors can enjoy special exhibitions, our beautiful outdoor garden, our Museum Shop and Lindner Family Café, events and programming for all ages—and so much more.
 Within our galleries and beyond our walls, the Taft Museum of Art is a one-of-a-kind, multi-sensory experience that puts you at the center of art and history.

 To create meaningful experiences by connecting people with great art, both in a historic setting and in the community.